About Religious Education (RE) in the UK

 ‘All children need to acquire core knowledge and understanding of the beliefs and practices of the religions and worldviews which not only shape their history and culture but which guide their own development.
 The modern world needs young people who are sufficiently confident in their own beliefs and values that they can respect the religious and cultural differences of others, and contribute to a cohesive and compassionate society.’

-(The Right Hon, Michael Gove, former Secretary of State for Education, 2013 RE Review and new 'non-statutory' National Curriculum Framework for RE)
+(The Right Honourable, Michael Gove, Former Secretary of State for Education, 2013 RE Review and new 'non-satutory' curriculum Framework.)

 Teaching therefore should equip pupils with systematic knowledge and understanding of a range of religions and worldviews, enabling them to develop their ideas, values and identities.
 It should develop in pupils an aptitude for dialogue so that they can participate positively in our society with its diverse religions and worldviews.
 Pupils should gain and deploy the skills needed to understand, interpret and evaluate texts, sources of wisdom and authority and other evidence.